 Johan Pihl and Peter Brune are together the originators of Humanium Metal, which was launched in November 2016 by IM, Swedish Development Partner.
 Humanium Metal is part of IM Swedish Development Partner’s strategy to contribute to the fulfillment of the United Nations Agenda 2030, specifically to Development Goal 16: Promote Peace, Justice and Strong Institutions, which recognizes the vital importance of reducing illicit flows of firearms.
 As a joint effort between governments, the private sector and civil society to counteract armed violence and the spread of illegal weapons, Humanium Metal is contributing to fulfil Sustainable Development Goal 17: Partnership for the goals.

-The first weapon destruction programme took place in November 2016 in El Salvador and 1 ton of Humanium Metal was produced.
+The first weapon destruction programme took place in November 2016 in El Salvador where 1 ton of Humanium Metal was produced.
 Until today, we have turned about 12,000 illegal firearms into peace metal.
 In 2020 Zambia was added as the first African country to roll-out Humanium Metal.
+And for the first time in 2021, Humanium Metal launched in the United States, where illegal and turned-in firearms were destroyed to eventually become high-end brands and products designed to increase awareness and promote peace.
 All products made with Humanium Metal create new sources of funding for survivors and violence-prevention programmes.

 Humanium Metal have gained global recognition and is endorsed by several peace advocates and experts such as His Holiness the Dalai Lama and Hans Blix.